-Run by Mr Pom from Holiday Beach Resort, the 9 ‘hole’ course is located on the connecting road to Ao Suan Yai behind Makathanee Resort.
+Run by Mr Pom from Holiday Beach Resort (now closed down), the 9 ‘hole’ course is located on the connecting road to Ao Suan Yai behind Makathanee Resort.
 3 different sizes and weights of frisbee for drive, iron and putt.
 Takes about an hour to complete, strangely addictive.
+High season only.

 Disc golf involves throwing a frisbee over a course of different length holes in order to land it in the shortest amount of throws in a basket (‘holes’).
 The number of throws is then totted up to create your score.

 Good Time Resort as a 150bt per person walk-in gym, free to its guests and those staying at Ao Kao Resort.
 You’ll also find a gym at Phoenix Muay Thai.

 If the instructors are in situ (always a big “if” on these islands) , you can practice yoga on Koh Mak, both Ashtanga and Hatha.
 Classes are run daily at selected resorts – Good Time Resort, Koh Mak Resort, Ao Kao Resort and Seavana Resort, with guide rates at 800bt for private and 200bt for group.